01

 Mechanized Comprehension

-How large-scale software systems can be understood through tooling that extracts meaning, structure, and intent from code at scale.
+Understand software systems through tooling that extracts structure, history, meaning, and intent from source code at scale.

 The work is organized around four themes that emerged from years of building tools and applying them in real-world engagements.